 - Promotional services: help you give to buyers to help them grow their business or do their jobs more efficiently.
 Examples include point-of-purchase materials, advertising, free samples, Job aids or tools, and technical guides

 Use these categories to trigger your thinking and help you identify which Value-Added Benefits you can offer buyers.
-Of course, any such Value-Driven Selling should relate to the buyer’s needs otherwise they won’t value it.
+Of course, any such Value-Driven Selling should relate to the buyer’s needs otherwise they won’t see the benefit.

 Quantifying Value-Added Benefits

 To maximize the competitive advantage that Value-Added Benefits give you, it’s important that you quantify their value.
-Buyers will have a greater appreciation of your total offering when you identify and present the value of Value-Added Benefits.
+Buyers will have a greater appreciation of your total offering when you identify and present the importance of Value-Added Benefits.

-Not all value-added benefits (e.g., personal services) have an obvious value.
+Not all value-added benefits (e.g., personal services) have an obvious meaning.
 However, whenever possible, make Value-Added Benefits tangible and memorable by quantifying them.

 Here is how to quantify Value-Added Benefits:1.
 Benefit to buyer